bitrise-io/devcenter/_articles/reviews/screen-recording-of-android-ui-testing-using-script-steps.md

 published: false

 ---
-You can run a UI test specific to your app and have the whole process screen recorded with one workflow.
-This way you can visually validate the app.
+You can run your UI test specific to your app and have the whole process screen recorded using one Bitrise workflow.
+Let's see how to put together a workflow using our `AVD Manager`, `Wait for Android Emulator` and `Script` Steps to set up screen recording for UI testing!

-You can add steps to your workflow by clicking the `+` before/after a step and type the name of the Step in the Search bar.
-Our StepLib displays the search results.

-Let's see how to put together a workflow using 3 `Script` Steps to set up screen recording with your specific/tailored unit test!
-(Since you can rename any Step, we're renaming the inserted Step as `Start screen recording` to show which Step does what in this example workflow.)

 ![](/img/screen-recording-wf.png)

-1. Add the `AVD Manager` Step to your workflow, preferably after any dependency installer step to create and run Android Virtual Device.
+1. Add the `AVD Manager` Step to your workflow, preferably after any dependency installer step to create and run an Android Virtual Device.
 2. Add the `Wait for Android Emulator` Step after the `AVD Manager` Step.
 This Step makes sure the Android emulator has finished booting before screen recording would start.
 3. Add a `Script` Step after the `Wait for Android Emulator` Step.
-(We will call it `Start screen recording`.)
+(Since you can rename any Step, we're renaming the inserted Step as `Start screen recording` to show which `Script` Step does what in this example workflow.)
    1. Insert the following commands to the `Script content` input field:

           $ANDROID_HOME/platform-tools/adb shell "screenrecord /sdcard/video.mp4 --verbose" &> $BITRISE_DEPLOY_DIR/logs.txt &